Seiko Matsuda: 2004–2008

-The year of 2005 is marked at Seiko's 25th debut anniversary.
-It is also marked as a period for sale declines for her career history.
-In February 2005, she released her sixty-third single Eien sae kanji yoru produced by Ogura.
-It became her second consecutive single to be served as a commercial song for the Daikyo, in which once again she starred herself in together with her daughter.
-The single debuted at number 34 on the Oricon Weekly charts and sold over 1k copies.
-Up until 2010, Seiko's single would continue to sell with the low numbers.
-In April 2005, she released her thirty-eighth album Fairy, fully produced by Yuji Toriyama.
+2005 was Seiko's 25th debut anniversary and marked a period of declining sales.
+In February 2005, she released her sixty-third single "Eien sae kanji yoru", produced by Ogura.
+Until 2010, Seiko's singles would continue to sell low numbers.
+In April 2005, she released her thirty-eighth album "Fairy", fully produced by Yuji Toriyama.
 The album debuted at number 7 on the Oricon Weekly charts.
-Between June and August, she launched her national tour Fairy.
+Between June and August, she launched her national "Fairy" tour.
 In response to strong requests from Taiwanese fans, the final performance of the live tour was held in Xinzhuang, Taiwan.
-It became he first overseas performance since debut in 1980.
-During the live in Taiwan, Seiko performed some songs in the Chinese.
-In August 2005, she released her sixty-fourth single I'll fall in love, fully produced by Ogura.
-With this album, she fully reunited with the music collaborator from the 1990s decade, Ryo Ogura.
+It became he first overseas performance since her debut in 1980.
+Seiko performed some songs in the Chinese.
+In August 2005, she released her sixty-fourth single "I'll fall in love", fully produced by Ogura.
+With this single, she fully reunited with her collaborator from the 1990s, Ryo Ogura.
 The song served as a theme song to the Japanese remake-version of the American movie Bewitched.
-The single debuted at number 30 on the Oricon Weekly charts and sold over 1K copies.
-In September 2005, she released her sixty-fifth single Shiawase na Kimochi.
-It served as a campaigning song to the Japanese national commercial broadcast AM radio.
-The single debuted at number 28 and over 700 copies.
-On the same month, she released her first Chinese album "I'll fall in love 愛的禮物".
+The single debuted at number 30 on the Oricon Weekly charts.
+In September, she released her sixty-fifth single "Shiawase na Kimochi".
+The same month, she released her first Chinese album "I'll fall in love 愛的禮物".
 In November 2005, she released her thirty-seventh home-video release which includes footage from the live tour held on the same year.
-In December 2005, she released her thirty-ninth album Under the beautiful stars, produced by Ryo Ogura.
-The album charted at number 34 on the Oricon Weekly charts.
+In December 2005, she released her thirty-ninth album "Under the beautiful stars", produced by Ryo Ogura.
+The album charted at number 34.